 Tea (black, green, etc.)

 Making shroom tea is simple.
-Once you’ve got your shrooms sorted (either powdered or chopped up add them to the boiling water.
+Once you sort your shrooms (either powdered or chopped up add them to the boiling water.
 We typically just drop them into a pot of boiling water.
 Next we drop in something that’ll make sure those suckers don’t float.
 This could be a small plate, a colander, silverware—whatever you have that’s clean.
 Now just hang out and let the shrooms steep for about 15 minutes.

-You can steep for as little as five minutes but don’t go much over 15 or you’ll be left with these swollen somewhat gelatinous globs of mushroom bits to contend with.
+You can brew for as little as five minutes.
+Don’t go much over 15 or you’ll be get swollen somewhat gelatinous globs of mushroom bits to contend with.
 You could add your tea bag, if you’re using one, at the beginning of the process or you could drop it in towards the end.
 This depends on how strong you like the flavor of your tea.
 Sometimes brewing tea for 15 minutes leads to a really astringent and almost overwhelmingly nasty flavor.

 You could also add your lemon or even lime juice at this point.
 This will kick start the conversion process of psilocybin to psilocin like we’ve teased in the lemon tek method mention a couple times above.
 Don’t worry we’ll get to that next.
 Anyhow if you have lemon or lime we recommend that you add that when you add the mushrooms.
 It’ll help that conversion happen faster and outside of your body which could lead to some weird feelings and stomach pains during the come-up phase of the mushroom trip.